-For lockdown generation school shootings are their ‘reality’
+For ‘lockdown generation’ school shootings are their reality

 Mass shootings in schools have remained a grim presence in America, but their numbers have held relatively even in recent years.
 Since 2012, a total of 73 students have been killed in school shootings with at least four victims shot and two victims killed, according to research by James Alan Fox, a criminologist at Northeastern University who studies mass killings.

 Last year there was one school shooting of that scale, a rampage at an Oxford, Michigan, high school that left four students dead.
+On Thursday, hundreds of Oxford High School students walked out and formed a ‘U’ on the football field to show support for students and families in Uvalde, Texas.
+A school spokeswoman said it was part of a national effort calling for changes in gun laws.

 In 2020, with many school buildings closed as part of pandemic precautions, there were no school shootings of that magnitude.

 “There really hasn’t been an increase in large-scale shootings at schools.
 When you look at the risks, they are extremely low,” he said.
 Fox described the increased gun violence during the pandemic as an “aberration,” saying there’s “no reason to think the numbers will continue to rise.”